 So, with one line of code we get a Log Statement that incorporates:

 In the release build of your software, this line of code is completely pruned away.
 But, as we will see later, also in debug compilations you can selectively disable log output.
-And this is not just done using "log levels" like "Info", "Warning", "Error", etc. Instead you assign your log statements a "domain" and disable or enable these domains.
+And this is not just done using "log levels" like "Info", "Warning", "Error", etc. Instead, log statements become a "domain" assigned and these are used to disable or enable the statements.

 This means: with ALox you can keep your debug Log Statements in your code forever!